What’s a differential commission?

 Targets specific activity

 It’s self-adjusting, in that if distributors become more involved and start building the business appropriately, the commissions automatically start to migrate to them.
 This allows the cream to rise to the top.
 The distributors are in charge of their own destinies.
-They know in advance what’s required, and they always get the reward if they perform the predefined tasks.
+They know in advance what’s required.
+They always get the reward if they perform the predefined tasks.

 Resistant to stacking

-Differential commissions are not susceptible to stacking, meaning that even if an organization stacks, it doesn’t take payout away from the upline.
-This commission is harder to manipulate, and distributors must build appropriately in order to earn commissions.
+Differential commissions are not susceptible to stacking.
+If an organization stacks, it doesn’t take payout away from the upline.
+This commission is harder to manipulate Distributors must build appropriately in order to earn commissions.

 One person can take all the “pie”

-Counter to the stable earnings base created by a level commission where everyone gets an equal slice of each pie, with differential commissions all of the pie can be eaten before it gets to me.
-If I have someone in my downline that is equal to or at a higher rank than I am, they will qualify for more pieces of the pie and I will never get any.
+Level commissions are where everyone gets an equal slice of each pie.
+In differential commissions all of the pie can be eaten before it gets to me.
+If I have someone in my downline that is equal to or at a higher rank than I am, they will qualify for more pieces of the pie.
+I will never get any.

 You cannot build an entire compensation plan around differential commissions.
 Companies need to add other commission families to build a stable earnings base.

 It’s the most difficult to understand of all the families.
-Even though it’s been in use for many years by some of the most successful companies, few can calculate a differential commission with accuracy.
+It’s been in use for many years by some of the most successful companies.
+However, few can calculate a differential commission with accuracy.

 Examples of level commissions

 For many years, the most popular member of this commission family has been the stairstep.
-It is designed to pay the salespeople for the time they must spend to take care of their customers.
+The differential pays the salespeople for the time they must spend to take care of their customers.
 Stairstep bonuses typically pay between 0-25%.

 When distributors join a company they are on the lowest “step.”
 As they meet the requirements to climb the steps, they earn increasing percentages on their personal and group volume.
 For example, at rank 4, a distributor might earn 15% on their own sales, 5% on the sales of any rank 3, 10% on any rank 2, and 15% on any rank 1.